 Health Benefits

-Coconut oil contains medium-chain triglycerides (MCTs), believed to support brain function and provide quick energy.
-Its high saturated fat content makes it stable for high-heat cooking.
+Coconut oil is unique due to its high concentration of medium-chain triglycerides (MCTs), which may support brain function and provide quick energy.
+Its high saturated fat content also makes it highly stable under heat.

 Cooking Use